 Therefore, if you prevent the database from being reduced to a minimum number of pages, you can improve your application's concurrency throughput.
 Note, however, that you should do so only if your application tends to delete and then add the same data.
 If this is not the case, then preventing reverse Btree splits can harm your database search time.

-To turn off reverse Btree splits, provide the DB_REVSPLITOFF flag to the DB->set_flags() method.
+To turn off reverse Btree splits, set DatabaseConfig.setReverseSplitOff().to true.